elastic-coders/py-graphqlparser/README.rst

 Graphql parser based  on libgraphqlparser
 =========================================

-Python2.7+ Python3.4+ class-based bindings to libgraphqlparser
+Python2.7+ Python3.4+ class-based bindings to libgraphqlparser; just a thin layer on top of ``libgraphqlparser`` C API.

 Still **EXPERIMENTAL**